Below is the entry of all text (both spam and commentary) into a Wordle Word Cloud.

 He covers this ground by discussing Julie Cohen’s “Cohen Theorum” – basically, “…protecting a right to read anonymously – that if they monitor, the must be constructed so that they preserve anonymity…[she] identifies a value yielded by an old architecture but now threatened by a new architecture, and then argues in favor of an affirmative right to protect the original value” (p.
 192).
 But while Lessig does favor Cohen, he also argues that the other side also has a legitimate reason for tracking.
 Simply put, the technology was not there before, it is here now, so why punish someone if they want to use it?
 His solution is to “architect cyberspaces to ensure anonymity – or more precisely, pseudonymity – first” (p.
 192).

-Right to be Forgotten” campaign against Google, so that their anonymity and privacy online can be protected, and old references in Google searches “wiped away.”
+Citizens in the country of Spain are currently participating in a “Right to be Forgotten” campaign against Google, so that their anonymity and privacy online can be protected, and old references in Google searches “wiped away.”

 As the article states: